Antônio Rogério Nogueira: Pride Fighting Championships

-After this fight Nogueira took some time off to heal some old injuries of his and would not fight again until July 2006, where he rematched Overeem and would win a second-round TKO decision, when Overeem's corner threw in the towel after Nogueira staggered him and was continuing to land combos.
+After this fight Nogueira took some time off to heal injuries.
+He did not fight again until July 2006, where he rematched Overeem.
+He won a second-round TKO decision, when Overeem's corner threw in the towel after Nogueira staggered him and was continuing to land combos.

-Nogueira fought in the United States for only the second time in his career at PRIDE 33 against relatively unknown Sokoudjou.
-However the fight would be Sokoudjou's arrival into the mainstream MMA audience, as he would land a high kick/left hook combo that knocked Nogueira out cleanly in what is considered to be one of the biggest upsets in all of MMA.
-PRIDE would close its doors soon after this and Nogueira would defeat Todd Gouwenberg at an HCF show before signing a contract to compete with Affliction Entertainment on their Affliction branded shows.
-Nogueira would fight Edwin Dewees next, knocking him out in the first round at Affliction: Banned, before defeating Moise Rimbon at a Sengoku show.
-Next, Nogueira was given a chance to avenge an earlier loss and would fight Vladimir Matyushenko at Affliction: Day of Reckoning and would indeed avenge it, knocking Matyushenko out late in the second round.
-After this Nogueira would submit Dion Staring in an MMA fight that took place in Brazil.
+Nogueira fought in the United States for the second time in his career at PRIDE 33 against relatively unknown Sokoudjou.
+The fight was Sokoudjou's arrival into the mainstream MMA audience; he landed a high kick/left hook combo that knocked Nogueira out cleanly in what is considered to be one of the biggest upsets in all of MMA.
+PRIDE shutdown soon after this event.
+Nogueira defeated Todd Gouwenberg at an HCF show before signing a contract to compete with Affliction Entertainment on their Affliction branded shows.
+Nogueira fought Edwin Dewees next, knocking him out in the first round at Affliction: Banned, before defeating Moise Rimbon at a Sengoku show.
+Next, Nogueira foughtt Vladimir Matyushenko at Affliction: Day of Reckoning and won, knocking Matyushenko out late in the second round.
+After this Nogueira submitted Dion Staring in an MMA fight that took place in Brazil.

-After Affliction closed its doors in July 2009, Nogueira would sign on to compete with the Ultimate Fighting Championship.
+After Affliction shutdown in July 2009, Nogueira signed on to compete with the Ultimate Fighting Championship.